 Zach is a serial entrepreneur who seeks to impact the lives of many through sustainable technology.
 He demonstrates this zeal as the Co-founder and Chief Executive Officer of Neuron Mobility, an e-scooter sharing platform that brings sustainable personal mobility to Singapore and Southeast Asia.

-Zach leads the company with a passion and enthusiasm for building smart cities and contributes to this initiative through the company’s use of data sharing and real-time analytics to bring convenience to the masses.
+Zach leads the company with a passion and enthusiasm for building smart cities.
+He contributes to this initiative through the company’s use of data sharing and real-time analytics to bring convenience to the masses.

 Co-Founder and CTO